yiisoft/request-body-parser/README.md

 ## General usage

-1. Add `RequestBodyParser` into your middleware stack.
+1. Add `RequestBodyParser` to your middleware stack.
 2. Obtain parsed body via `$request->getParsedBody();`.

 By default, it parses `application/json` requests where JSON is in the body.